ExaWorks/job-api-spec/specification.md

 There are, however, subtle issues that ultimately make the two approaches
 inequivalent:

-- a synchronous API must have some asynchronous status notifications if it is to allow timely propagation of events that are not strictly part of the overall job lifetime, such as, transitioning from a queued state to a running state when run by a queuing LRM;
+- A synchronous API must have some asynchronous status notifications if it is to allow timely propagation of events that are not strictly part of the overall job lifetime, such as transitioning from a queued state to a running state when run by a queuing LRM.

-- an asynchronous translation layer on top of a synchronous API still suffers from the aforementioned wasted thread memory issue.
+- An asynchronous translation layer on top of a synchronous API still suffers from the aforementioned wasted thread memory issue.

 In light of the above, one might conclude that a scalable API would start